Skip to content

 A Ticket Type is a node in the Graph that defines a custom type key, plus items and relationships with other nodes.
 For instance, custom types include Support, Complaints, and Warranty Tickets.

-To create a new Ticket type, define the type key in a YAML file using the path /registry/actors/ticket/types/<TICKET TYPE>
+To create a new Ticket type, define the type key in a YAML file using the path /registry/actors/custom/ticket/types/<TICKET TYPE>

 Ticket types are Custom Actors with specific type definition schema.